Thanatisia/build-scripts/CONTRIBUTING.md

     6. start.sh       : This is the primary main start script, this script will take the scripts you specified to run, and run them as required
     7. uninstaller.sh : To contain uninstallation processes such as removal of the installed files installed either by the script, or steps provided by the maintainer.
 - Makefiles
+    - Variables/Arguments
+        - Compiler/Interpreter
+            + `CC = [cross-compiler]` : Specify the Cross-Compiler used to compile/run the source files
+            + `CFLAGS = [flags]` : Specify the compile flags to parse into the cross-compiler
+            + `DEPENDENCIES = your dependencies here`: Specify the dependencies to install to the system
+        - Package Information
+            + `PKG_AUTHOR = project-author` : Specify the project/package author
+            + `PKG_NAME = package-name` : Specify the project/package name
+            + `BIN_NAME = "binaries - optional"` : Specify the binaries installed (separate all binaries with a space delimiter)
+            + `SRC_URL = https://github.com/$(PKG_AUTHOR)/$(PKG_NAME)` : Specify the project repository source URL (github.com = domain)
+            + `INSTALL_PATH=/usr/local` : Specify the target PREFIX (installation directory) to install the build files to
+            + `CONFIGURE_OPTS="--prefix=$(INSTALL_PATH)"` : Specify the options to configure into the project source codes
     - Recipe/Targets
         + help                 : Display Help message
         + install-dependencies : Install system packages
+        + clone                : Clone repository if doesnt exist and initialize submodules
+        + configure            : Configure the repository source files before building
         + setup                : Setup pre-requisites
+        + build                : Compile/Build everything
+        + build-all            : Build the project from Source
-        + build                : Build the project from Source
+        + build-doc            : Build the project documentations from Source
+        + install              : Install everything to the host system
-        + install              : Install and move the compiled binary to the host system
+        + install-bin          : Install and move the compiled binary to the host system
+        + install-html         : Install HTML to the host system
+        + install-doc          : Install documentations to the host system
         + uninstall            : Uninstall and remove the installed files from the host system
         + clean                : Clean/Remove all temporarily-generated files from repository
         + enter                : Enter the package repository